newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/file_info.png)
 {: refdef}

-Here, on another example, we can see  a different function.
-This one is systematically called prior to any read, as it returns the file's size, which is used for the the actual read function.
+Here, in another example, we can see  a different function.
+This one is systematically called prior to any read, as it returns the file's size, which is used for the actual read function.

 After a few captures using [USBPcap](https://desowin.org/usbpcap/) as a Wireshark plugin, we started understanding the structure of the binary messages.
 Here is the parsing of the **DELETE-FILE**: